Tommy Edman Player Props: Cardinals vs. Mets

 Tommy Edman At The Plate

-- Edman is hitting .237 with 12 doubles, two triples, seven home runs and 17 walks.
+- Edman is batting .234 with 12 doubles, two triples, seven home runs and 17 walks.

-- He has homered in 10.8% of his games this year, and 2.9% of his trips to the plate.
+- He has hit a long ball in seven games this year (10.6%), leaving the park in 2.9% of his trips to the dish.

-- Edman has had an RBI in 14 games this year (21.5%), including five multi-RBI outings (7.7%).
+- In 14 games this year (21.2%), Edman has picked up an RBI, and in five of those games (7.6%) he had more than one.
 He has also driven home three or more of his team's runs in four contests.

+- He has scored in 22 games this year (33.3%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.